minzhuogoogle/baremetalcluster/README.md

       Cluster_index: integer from 0 to 255.
 By default it is 1.
       Same or diff network: 1 is to use different network.
 By default, it is 1.
       Number of clusters: integer from 1 to 16.
 By default it is 2.

+      Please download all files to the same directory before running this tool.